-Alkane is the most simplest type of hydrocarbon, in this type of hydrocarbon the carbon atoms simply joins up with as many hydrogen atoms possible.
+Alkane is the simplest type of hydrocarbon, in this type of hydrocarbon the carbon atoms simply join up with as many hydrogen atoms as possible.
 Each carbon atom forms four covalent bonds.
 Please have look at two Alkanes below, methane and ethane.

-An Alkene is also a hydrocarbon, but it is has one carbon to carbon double bond (C=C) in it’s structure.
-Which means it doesn’t use up all it’s unpaired electrons to bond with hydrogen.
-There is no alkene with only one carbon atom, because the alkene needs to have at least two carbon atoms for a carbon to carbon bond to exist.
+An Alkene is also a hydrocarbon, but it has one carbon to carbon double bond (C=C) in its structure.
+This means it doesn’t use up all its unpaired electrons to bond with hydrogen.
+There is no alkene with only one carbon atom because the alkene needs to have at least two carbon atoms for carbon to carbon bond to exist.
 Below are the examples of two alkenes, ethene(2 carbon atoms), propene(3 carbon atoms).

 Derivatives of Hydrocarbons

-There are many derivatives of hydrocarbons, hydrocarbon derivative it means that the compound is formed from a hydrocarbon but is not a hydrocarbon anymore as it contains atoms from other elements other than Carbon or Hydrogen.
+There are many derivatives of hydrocarbons, hydrocarbon derivative means that the compound is formed from a hydrocarbon but is not a hydrocarbon anymore as it contains atoms from other elements other than Carbon or Hydrogen.
 Some hydrocarbon derivatives are natural and some are synthetic.
-But in this blog, I am going to touch up one of the most important derivative of hydrocarbons, that is Alcohol.
+But in this blog, I am going to touch up one of the most important derivatives of hydrocarbons, which is Alcohol.

 Example 1: Finding the molecular formula of an Alkane with 3 carbon atoms